Teaching Masterclass: Creating an Online Course

 As a physicist, Feynman was famous for his ability to learn concepts, distill them down, and then teach them successfully.
 Bill Gates called Richard Feynman "the greatest teacher I never had.”

-The good news, here, is that as medical educators, you can learn to distill concepts down just like Feynman did.
+The good news, here, is that as a medical educator, you can learn to distill concepts down just like Feynman did.
 If he could do it for quantum electrodynamics, you can surely do it for topics that are less complex!

 The Feynman Technique can help you do two things: